-The Career Services Office provides support services and resources to education and psychology students and alumni both in person and virtually.
+The Career Services Office provides support services and resources to education and psychology students and alumni, both in person and virtually.
 Specifically, services include helping individuals define their next career step, develop skills for successful employment searches, and prepare for career advancement.
-The focus is on individual consultation and interactive workshops and webinars to provide GSEP students and alumni with the tools to market their skills in a competitive environment and to establish themselves as professionals in the education and psychology fields.
-The office provides resume or curriculum vitae (CV) and cover letter writing assistance, interview preparation, job search and networking techniques, career counseling and assessments, and job postings through GSEP's employment listing site.
-The Career Services Office facilitates classroom and club presentations on a variety of career-related topics, career fairs, and an annual Career Week featuring panels of alumni and industry leaders.
+The focus is on individual consultation and interactive classroom presentations and webinars to provide GSEP students and alumni with the tools to market their skills in a competitive environment and to establish themselves as professionals in the education and psychology fields.
+The office provides resume or curriculum vitae (CV) and cover letter writing assistance, interview preparation, employment search and networking techniques, career counseling and assessments, and job postings through PepPro 2.0, GSEP's Career Hub.
+The Career Services Office hosts career-related events, career fairs, and an annual Career Week featuring career information and networking opportunities with alumni and industry leaders.
 For an individual career consultation, call (310) 568-5666 or e-mail gsep.careerservices@pepperdine.edu.
-For additional resources and information on Career Services, please visit gsep.pepperdine.edu/career-services.
+For additional information on Career Services, please visit gsep.pepperdine.edu/career-services.